Numerical treatment of interfaces for second-order wave equations: Tests

 \subsection{Time integration}

-As noted above, we used two time integrators, a traditional Runge-Kutta third-order scheme and an IMEX one.
+As noted in section 2, we use two time integrators, a traditional Runge-Kutta scheme and an IMEX one.
 The necessity of an IMEX scheme comes from the fact that the interaction factor has to be very large, hence stiff, in order to achieve good accuracy.
-To show this, below we display a run of smooth data with an interaction factor of $L = \frac{1}{\sigma_{0}dx}$.
-The runs of this section were performed with a resolution of $640$ points and with $dt=2.5 \times 10^{-5}$ (CFL $=0.008$).
-In the plot below, Figure \ref{Comparison-RK}, we show both the periodic and the interface approximations.
-The extra bump to the right is the bounce of a fraction of the solution at the interface.